usdot-jpo-ode/jpo-conflictvisualizer/README.md

 - Alert users when conflicts occur

 ## Current State of the Project
-Currently the JPO Conflict Visualizer Portal is broken into two independent projects.
+Currently the JPO CV Portal is broken into two independent projects.
 The CV Manager is being developed for CDOT and the CIMMS Conflict Monitor is being developed for CIMMS.
 The goal of this project is to combine these into a single portal solution that allows users to take advantage of both applications in one project, as described in the sections above.
 The current state of the project is missing the portal component so the two applications function as two separate applications.
 This will be implemented in the near future and both modular applications will see their GUIs receive streamlining changes to ensure they are being developed in the same framework.
 Eventually, the APIs may also be streamlined to a single language, but this is not a priority.

 ## License Information